 Target long-tail keywords

-If you try to target 1 or 2 phrase keywords (e.g. “social media”), it will be much harder to rank because there is going to be more competition.
-On top of that, the conversion rate will be lower.
-For example, if we ranked for “social media”, it doesn’t necessarily mean people will be searching to hire a social media agency or consultant.
-Maybe they are a competitor or a student researching a school project on the topic of “social media”.
+For example, if we rank for “social media,” it doesn’t necessarily mean people will be searching to hire a social media agency or consultant.
+Maybe they are a competitor or a student researching a school project on “social media.”

-Remember the more specific you are on Google, the easier it is to rank for that search term, and the better your conversion rate will be.
+Remember, the more specific you are on Google, the easier it is to rank for that search term, and the better your conversion rate will be.

 Ranking for keywords with more than 3 words are called the “longtail keywords”.